seancdavis/seancdavis-com/www/src/blog/posts/2015-04-20-a-quicker-way-to-compare-multiple-equals-operators-in-ruby.md

 title: A Quicker Way to Compare Multiple Equals Operators in Ruby
 tags:
   - ruby
-description: "When you attempt to write several predictable comparisons in one statement, it gets ugly fast.
-Here are some methods for cleaning it up."
+description: When you attempt to write several predictable comparisons in one statement, it gets ugly fast.
+Here are some methods for cleaning it up.
+image: /blog/default/default-orange-03.png
 ---

 You know the typical `if`/`else` statement in Ruby, right?